 Calpe defines fair value as the price that would be received upon the sale of an asset or paid to transfer a liability in an orderly transaction between willing, able and knowledgeable market participants as at the measurement date.
-All Calpe's investment assets are recorded at fair value under Solvency II.
+All Calpe's investment assets are recorded at fair value under Solvency Rules.
 Under UK GAAP, short-term investments are valued at amortised cost, whilst fixed income investments with original maturities of more than one year at the acquisition date, are carried at fair value.
-Assets carried at fair value are measured and classified in a hierarchy for disclosure purposes in accordance with IFRS 13, as described below, on a basis which is materially consistent with the hierarchy applicable under Solvency II.
+Assets carried at fair value are measured and classified in a hierarchy for disclosure purposes in accordance with IFRS 13, as described below, on a basis which is materially consistent with the hierarchy applicable under Solvency Rules.
 The IFRS 13 hierarchy consists of three levels based on the observability of inputs available in the marketplace as follows:

 - Level 1: Fair value measurements that are quoted prices in active markets that Calpe has the ability to access for identical assets.
 Market price data is generally obtained from exchange or dealer markets.
-All Calpe's fixed income investments at 31 December 2023 are classified as Level 1, on the grounds that they are traded on recognised exchanges. - 2.
+All Calpe's fixed income investments at 31 December 2023 and 2024 are classified as Level 1, on the grounds that they are actively traded on recognised exchanges. - 2.
 Level 2: Fair value measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset, either directly or indirectly.
 Level 2 inputs include quoted prices for similar assets in active markets and inputs other than quoted prices that are observable for the asset, such as interest rates and yield curves that are observable at commonly quoted intervals.
-Calpe had no Level 2 assets as at 31 December 2023. - 3.
+Calpe had no Level 2 assets as at 31 December 2023 or 2024. - 3.
 Level 3: Fair value measurements based on valuation techniques that use significant inputs that are unobservable.
 These measurements may be made under circumstances in which there is little if any, market activity for the asset.
-Calpe had no Level 3 assets as at 31 December 2023.
+Calpe had no Level 3 assets as at 31 December 2023 or 2024.

-All (2022: £20.0m) of Calpe's fixed income investments are held in short-dated UK or German treasury bonds, carried at amortised cost in the financial statements and fair value (including accrued interest) under Solvency II.
-There was negligible difference between the two bases as at 31 December 2023 and 2022.
+46% of Calpe's fixed income investments at 31 December 2024 (2023: 100%) were held in short-dated UK or German treasury bonds, carried at amortised cost (excluding accrued interest) in the financial statements and fair value (including accrued interest) under Solvency Rules.
+Other than the separate disclosure of accrued interest, there was negligible difference between the two bases as at 31 December 2024 and 2023.